RF Blockset™ provides a Simulink® model library and simulation engine for designing RF communications and radar systems.

 Model up and down conversion stages using the mixer block.
-Specify gain, noise figure or spot noise data, second-order and third-order intercept points (IP2 and IP3), 1 dB compression point, and saturation power.
+Specify gain, noise figure or spot noise data, IP2, IP3, 1 dB compression point, and saturation power.

 Model direct conversion or superheterodyne modulators and demodulators at the system level, including image rejection and channel selection filters.
-Specify gain and phase imbalance, LO leakage, and phase noise.
-Edit the system for further elaboration and customization.
+Specify gain and phase imbalance, local oscillator (LO) leakage, and phase noise.

-Generate thermal noise that is proportional to the attenuation introduced by passive components such as resistors, attenuators, and S-parameters.
+Generate thermal noise that is proportional to the attenuation introduced by passive components such as resistors, attenuators, or S-parameter elements.

 For active components, specify the noise figure and the spot-noise data, or read frequency-dependent noise data from Touchstone files.
 Specify arbitrary frequency-dependent noise distributions for local oscillators and model phase noise.